-- A public school (sometimes called a "traditional public school" and "district-run public school" to disambiguate them from charter schools. note is the American term for a school run by the government and funded by taxes.
+- A public school (sometimes called a "traditional public school" and "district-run public school" to disambiguate them from charter schools. note "Public School" is the American term for a school run by the government and funded by taxes.
 This is what the British call a "state school", a term used only in a post-secondary context in the US.
-Every American youth has the privilege to receive taxpayer-supported education in a public school, and it is the default form of schooling for the vast majority of them.
+Every American youth has the privilege to receive taxpayer-supported education in a public school, and it is the default form of schooling for the vast majority.

 - A vocational school (also known as a trade school, a technical school, or a career school) may take the form of either a post-high school education track (some community colleges offer vocational programs) or a high school in its own right.
 Their main goal is to develop career skills in their students rather than general education, allowing them to enter the workforce right after graduation with a number of useful skills (auto repair, wood and metal shop, et cetera).